pingcap/docs-tidb-operator/en/get-started.md

 Then access TiDB Dashboard through `http://${remote-server-IP}:12333`.

-## Step 5: Upgrading a TiDB Cluster
+## Step 5: Upgrade a TiDB cluster

-The TiDB Operator simplifies the process of performing a rolling upgrade of a TiDB cluster.
+TiDB Operator simplifies the process of performing a rolling upgrade of a TiDB cluster.
 This section provides instructions on how to upgrade your TiDB cluster to the "nightly" release.

 Before proceeding, it is important to familiarize yourself with the `kubectl patch` sub-command.
 This command allows you to directly apply changes to the running cluster resources.
 There are different patch strategies available, each with its own capabilities, limitations, and allowed formats.
 For more information, refer to the [Kubernetes Patch](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/) documentation.

-### Modifying the TiDB Cluster Version
+### Modify the TiDB cluster version

 To update the version of the TiDB cluster to "nightly," you can use a JSON merge patch.
 Execute the following command: